SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 - The account you use needs permissions depending on when the domain was created.

-  - **Domain created before PrepareAD was run** If the domain was created **before** you ran the  _PrepareAD_ command in step 2 above, then the account you use needs to be a member of the Domain Admins group in the domain you want to prepare.
+  - **Domain created before PrepareAD was run**: If the domain was created **before** you ran the  _PrepareAD_ command in step 2 above, then the account you use needs to be a member of the Domain Admins group in the domain you want to prepare.

-  - **Domain created after PrepareAD was run** If the domain was created **after** you ran the  _PrepareAD_ command in step 2 above, then the account you use needs to 1) be a member of the Organization Management role group and 2) be a member of the Domain Admins group in the domain you want to prepare.
+  - **Domain created after PrepareAD was run**: If the domain was created **after** you ran the  _PrepareAD_ command in step 2 above, then the account you use needs to 1) be a member of the Organization Management role group and 2) be a member of the Domain Admins group in the domain you want to prepare.

 - Wait until Active Directory has replicated the changes made in step 2 to all of your domain controllers.
 If you don't, you might get an error when you try to prepare the domain.